 The History of Superbike in South Africa

-Superbike racing began way back in the 1970s in Australia, and the Superbike World Championship began in 1988.
+Separate from MX (and therefore from MX gear), superbike racing began way back in the 1970s in Australia, and the Superbike World Championship began in 1988.
 However, it was only in 1998 that superbike racing began in South Africa on a formal level.
 The races took place at the famous Kyalami track in Johannesburg.
 The superbike races were stopped after 2002 because of problems with the fast track.

 It was only in 2009 that the superbike racing resumed at the Kyalami circuit through the Superbike World Championship.
 There are 7 top choices in superbike brands available on the market today.
 They are Ducati, Kawasaki, Honda, BMW, Yamaha, Aprilia, and Suzuki.